-OneSavings Bank has been a constituent of NCYF's portfolio for some time, and a holding that has been discussed in previous notes.
-In June 2020, in the manager's view, banks and insurance companies (including OneSavings Bank) still represented an opportunity.
-As 2020 has shown, these institutions are now much better-capitalised than they were as we approached the top of the last cycle in 2007-08, but in the manager's view, the market's attitude towards them has seen remarkably little change.
-He thinks that this continues to make them natural candidates for NCYF's portfolio, as their issues tend to pay a relatively-high yield for their level of risk.
+OneSavings Bank has been a constituent of NCYF's portfolio for some time, and a holding that we have talked about in previous notes.
+When we last discussed it in our June 2020 note, we commented that, in the manager's view, banks and insurance companies (including OneSavings Bank) still represented an opportunity.
+As 2020 has shown, these institutions are now much better-capitalised than they were as we approached the top of the last cycle in 2007-08, but the market's attitude towards them has seen remarkably little change.
+This continues to make them natural candidates for NCYF's portfolio, as their issues tend to pay a relatively-high yield for their level of risk.
 Ian says that OneSavings Bank is performing as expected and its 2059 FRNs, having fallen as low as 76.5 in March last year, have seen a strong recovery and are once again trading above par.